 Valves in the heart open and close as the heart beats to allow the blood to flow.
 However, damage can cause them to become leaky.
 This may result in a heart valve not closing properly, which can allow some blood to flow back through it.

 After surgery, it is important to follow a doctor’s guidelines on postoperative care to ensure a successful recovery.
 This can include following a suitable eating pattern to help support cardiovascular health.
+A healthy and varied eating plan can benefit cardiovascular health and help prevent complications.

 This article focuses on sensible eating options after heart valve replacement surgery and foods to limit.